Total internal reflection: Frustrated total internal reflection (FTIR)

 The same effect can be demonstrated with microwaves, using paraffin wax as the "internal" medium (where the incident and reflected waves exist).
 In this case the permitted gap width might be (e.g.) 1 cm or several cm, which is easily observable and adjustable.

 The term frustrated TIR also applies to the case in which the evanescent wave is scattered by an object sufficiently close to the reflecting interface.
 This effect, together with the strong dependence of the amount of scattered light on the distance from the interface, is exploited in total internal reflection microscopy.

-The mechanism of FTIR is called evanescent-wave coupling, and is a directly visible example of quantum tunneling.
+The mechanism of FTIR is called evanescent-wave coupling, and is a good analog to visualize quantum tunneling.
 Due to the wave nature of matter, an electron has a non-zero probability of "tunneling" through a barrier, even if classical mechanics would say that its energy is insufficient.
 Similarly, due to the wave nature of light, a photon has a non-zero probability of crossing a gap, even if ray optics would say that its approach is too oblique.

 Another reason why internal reflection may be less than total, even beyond the critical angle, is that the external medium may be "lossy" (less than perfectly transparent), in which case the external medium will absorb energy from the evanescent wave, so that the maintenance of the evanescent wave will draw power from the incident wave.
 The consequent less-than-total reflection is called attenuated total reflectance (ATR).
 This effect, and especially the frequency-dependence of the absorption, can be used to study the composition of an unknown external medium.